nkiiskin/lolfs/README.md

                              "lol cp readme.txt test.db"

-                     You can copy multiple files like:
+                     You may -of course- copy multiple files like:

                  Example 2:
                              "lol cp *.jpg test.db"